-Concomitant administration with lenalidomide 10 mg once daily increased the plasma exposure of digoxin (0.5 mg, single dose) by 14% with a 90% CI (confidence interval) [0.52%-28.2%].
-It is not known whether the effect will be different in the clinical use (higher lenalidomide doses and concomitant treatment with dexamethasone).
-Therefore, monitoring of the digoxin concentration is advised during lenalidomide treatment.
+administration of a single 25 mg dose of warfarin had no effect on the pharmacokinetics of lenalidomide.
+However, it is not known whether there is an interaction during clinical use (concomitant treatment with dexamethasone).
+Dexamethasone is a weak to moderate enzyme inducer and its effect on warfarin is unknown.
+Close monitoring of warfarin concentration is advised during the treatment Concomitant administration with lenalidomide 10 mg once daily increased the plasma exposure of digoxin (0.5 mg, single dose) by 14% with a 90% CL (confidence interval) [0.52%-28.2%] It is not known whether the effect will be different in the clinical use (higher lenalidomide doses and hasone).
+Therefore, monitoring of the digoxin concentration is advised during lenal